 On this page

 Do you want to launch an innovative business in the Netherlands?
-The Dutch government, in cooperation with the StartupDelta initiative and the Dutch industry, has created a so-called startup package with incentives for international startups: a startup visa, an 'Orange Carpet' programme to make it easier to set up shop in the Netherlands as well as a wide range of incubator and accelerator programmes.
+The Dutch government, in cooperation with the StartupDelta initiative and the Dutch industry, has created a startup package with incentives for international startups: a startup visa, an 'Orange Carpet' programme, including organisations that can assist startups in setting up shop in the Netherlands, as well as a wide range of incubator and accelerator programmes.
 These 7 steps help you setting up your company.
 EU citizens can proceed to step 3.

 Step 1: Apply for a residence permit for non EU entrepreneurs

-One of the requirements for obtaining a residence permit is working together with a business mentor: a facilitator.
-This cooperation must be officially established in a (signed) agreement between the start-up entrepreneur and the facilitator.
-The facilitator must have experience in guiding innovative start-ups.
-The facilitator provides the entrepreneur with a tailor-made package of support dependent on the specific needs of the start-up.
+One of the requirements for obtaining a startup visa is working together with a business mentor: a facilitator.
+This cooperation must be officially established in a (signed) agreement between the startup entrepreneur and the facilitator.
+The facilitator must have experience in guiding innovative startups.
+The facilitator provides the entrepreneur with a tailor-made package of support dependent on the specific needs of the startup.

 Step 3: Choose a business location

 Choosing a business location is perhaps the most important decision a startup has to make.
 The Netherlands has a large variation of workspaces, incubators, startup facilitators, accelerators and other facilities available for startups.
 See the company and investor map.